A Healthy Smile Is A Beautiful Smile.

 What to Expect

 There’s a common misconception that getting a root canal can be a torturous experience.
 Not so!
-DeSoto Family Dentistry uses special techniques to make your treatment as comfortable as having any other type of dental work.
+DeSoto Family Dentistry uses special techniques to make your treatment as comfortable as any other type of dental work.

 During your visit, we’ll numb the tooth being worked on.
 You can even elect to have a light sedative, such as laughing gas, to ease your mind.
 Since severely infected teeth can be difficult to numb, active abscesses may need to be pre-treated with antibiotic therapy leading up to your appointment.
 Once the swelling has gone down, we’ll create an access point in the top of your tooth to remove the diseased nerve inside.
 Next, the nerve chambers are thoroughly cleaned and sealed off, preventing reinfection.